The House of Mirth: Plot

-Lily is not entirely without resources for social rehabilitation or at least blackmail.
-One of her aunt's temporary servants, who is also the charwoman at Selden's apartment, sells Lily a package of torn love letters.
-These were written by Bertha Dorset, and they represent an opportunity for Lily to blackmail her enemy.
+One of Julia's temporary servants, who is also the charwoman at Selden's apartment, sells Lily a package of torn love letters.
+These were written by Bertha Dorset years earlier, and they represent a chance for Lily to deal with her enemy.
 But instead of blackmailing Bertha into a positive relationship, Lily tries to neutralize the gossip by making herself useful to Bertha.
-Bertha, who has a new love interest in the form of a young man named Ned Silverton, relies on Lily to distract her husband George Dorset.
+Bertha, who is in a sexual relationship with Ned Silverton, relies on Lily to distract her husband, George.

-The extent to which Lily's reputation is damaged becomes obvious when Lily publicly appears in a way that comes across as advertising her availability for an illicit relationship.
-Following Mrs. Fisher's advice, the Wellington Brys throw a large "general entertainment" featuring a series of tableaux vivants portrayed by a dozen fashionable women in their set, including Miss Bart.
+The extent to which Lily's reputation is damaged becomes obvious when she publicly appears in a way that comes across as advertising her availability for an illicit relationship.
+Following Carry's advice, the Wellington Brys throw a large "general entertainment" featuring tableaux vivants portrayed by a dozen fashionable women in their set, including Miss Bart.

-The pièce de résistance of this highly successful event turned out to be the portrayal of Mrs. Lloyd in Sir Joshua Reynolds' famous 18th-century painting (1775–1776).
-The portrait shows an attractive woman suggestively clad.
-As the curtain opens on this last scene, the gasp of approval heard from the audience was not so much for Reynolds’ brilliant interpretation of Mrs. Lloyd as it was for the loveliness of Lily Bart herself—marking the pinnacle of her social success but also the annihilation of whatever reputation is left to her.
+The pièce de résistance of this successful event turns out to be the portrayal of Mrs. Lloyd in Sir Joshua Reynolds' famous 18th-century painting (1775–1776).
+The portrait shows a woman suggestively clad.
+As the curtain opens on this last scene, the gasp of approval heard from the audience is not so much for Reynolds' interpretation of Mrs. Lloyd as it is for the loveliness of Lily Bart herself — marking the pinnacle of her social success but also the annihilation of whatever reputation is left to her.
 For better or for worse, she has transitioned from a marriageable "girl" to a not-quite-reputable woman similar to Carry Fisher.
-Yet she does not do as Carry Fisher does, and accept the loss of her respectability as the price she must pay to maintain a position in society.
+Yet she does not do as Carry Fisher does and accept the loss of her respectability as the price she must pay to maintain a position in society.